Subscribe to stay updated

 Labour is a cost that you’ll have to burden, no matter what.

-But reducing the per-unit packaging time is an effective way to reduce packaging costs.
+But reducing the per-unit packaging time is an effective way to reduce the ongoing costs of your packaging.

 When doing this though, many supply chain managers have a laser-like focus on boxes.

 What’s surprising though is that assembling a box and filling it is often the quickest part.